7. General Settings » Graphs & Storage¶

 This method is not optimal for long-term storage because it allows a single Round Robin Archive per IP graph file.
 Select this method when you can’t use InfluxDB and when the previous method (configured with RRDCached) is not fast enough to sustain updating thousands of very high-granularity IP graphs.

-Decoders represent internal functions (traffic dissectors) that differentiate and classify the underlying protocols of each packet or flow.
-Each decoder increases the size of the IP graph, top and accounting data, and causes a very small performance penalty.
-It is recommended to enable only the decoders you are interested in.
-You can create your own decoders in General Settings » Custom Decoders.
-Built-in decoders:
+Decoders are internal functions (traffic dissectors) that identify and classify the underlying protocols of each packet or flow.
+Each enabled decoder increases the size of IP graphs, tops, and accounting data, and introduces a minimal performance penalty.
+Only enable the decoders you need.
+You can create custom decoders under General Settings » Custom Decoders.
+The built-in decoders are:

 IP |